lbl-srg/modelica-buildings/userGuide/source/development.rst

 .. note::

    Equations for pressure drop are implemented as a function of mass flow rate and not volume flow rate.
-This allows to decouple for some models the mass flow balance from the energy balance.
+For some models, this allows decoupling the mass flow balance from the energy balance.
    Otherwise, computing the mass flow distribution would require knowledge of the density, which may depend on temperature, and temperature is only known after solving the energy balance.

-When implementing the pressure drop model, also provide means
+When implementing the pressure drop model, also provide means to

-1. to use homotopy, which should be used by default, and
+1. use homotopy, which should be used by default, and
-2. to disable the pressure drop model.
+2. disable the pressure drop model.

-Disabling the pressure drop model allows for example a user to set in a series connection of a heating coil and a cooling coil to lump the pressure drop of the heating coil into the model of the cooling coil.
+Disabling the pressure drop model allows, for example, a user to set in a series connection of a heating coil and a cooling coil the pressure drop of the heating coil to zero, and to lump the pressure drop of the heating coil into the pressure drop model of the cooling coil.
 This often reduces the size of the system of nonlinear equations.